RichardBergna/richardbergna.github.io/content/authors/admin/_index.md

 ## About Me

 Richard Bergna is a first-year PhD student at the Cambridge Machine Learning Group (CBL) under the supervision of Professor José Miguel Hernández-Lobato.
-His interests liea in uncertainty quantification in machine learning, particularly in deep learning, and in decision-making under uncertainty, graph neural networks.
-Previously, he completed his MPhil in Machine Learning and Machine Intelligence (MLMI) at the University of Cambridge https://www.mlmi.eng.cam.ac.uk/.
+His interests lies in uncertainty quantification in machine learning, particularly in deep learning, and in decision-making under uncertainty, gaussian process, graph neural networks, and reinforcement learning.